 Canh Khoai Mỡ (Vietnamese Purple Yam Soup)

-In Vietnamese cuisine, it is most often grated or more traditionally, scraped with a sharp spoon, and added to savory dishes like vegetable soups.
+In Vietnamese cuisine, these yams are most often grated or traditionally scraped with a sharp spoon, then added to savory dishes such as vegetable soups.

 Canh Khoai Mo (Vietnamese Purple Yam Soup)